 Mappit! is a social media mobile app where you can share what you’re doing and see everything that’s happening around you in real time.

-The site -designed by Sebastian Garanton, who also designed the app- consists on a minimalist design interface focused on highlighting the main features of the Mappit! app.
+The site -designed by Sebastian Garanton, who also designed the app- consists on a minimal design interface focused on highlighting the main features of the Mappit! app.

 Upon entering the site, you’re greeted with a brief description of the Mappit! app with download buttons for each store (Apple’s Appstore and Google’s Playstore).
 A simple parallax effect can be seen upon scrolling down.
-A few other elements on the page are also subtly animated when in view using some CSS3 techniques.
+A few other elements on the page are also subtly animated when in view using some CSS3 transformation and transition effects.

 The current landing page is actually a temporary solution to inform people about the Mappit! app while it grows.
 There are plans on expanding the website into a more complex one (a real-time on-site map using the HTML Geolocation API to show visitors what current users of Mappit are sharing in their area; a WordPress-powered blog section to share news about the app; et cetera).
-If that time comes (and if I’m still part of the project by then, it was a freelance job after all) I’ll update this entry with the results.
+If that time comes, I’ll update this entry with the results.